egberts/egberts.github.io-src/content/articles/networkmanager-dhclient.md

 =======

-After all, NetworkManager is just a desktop network connection manager, albiet a full-blown one, if you call it that.
+After all, NetworkManager is just a desktop network connection manager, albeit a full-blown one, if you call it that.

 I now can enjoy the rich DHCP networking experience that `systemd-networkd`, SysV initd, OpenRC, and s6 cannot